 The AuxInfo string is a valid input for InChI Software which should be enough for regenerating the parent structure.
 In particular, it holds atomic coordinates which are not contained in InChI itself.

-2. Yes, with rather significant limitations - if you have just an InChI.
+2. Yes, with some significant limitations - if you have just an InChI.

 First, as the InChI contains no atomic coordinates, the best result will be only the coordinate-less “0D” structure.
 Among other things, this means problems with restoring stereochemistry.